 Then we’ll make them into balls.
-Like my meatballs, I used an ice cream scoop to make uniform balls.
+Just as I did with my meatballs, I used an ice cream scoop to make uniform balls.
 You should get about 24 balls for 3 cups of mashed potatoes.
 Dusting your hands with flour before rolling them into balls really helps with the sticking.
-Pat them gently at first into ball sized shapes before rolling them gently in your palms to finish them off.
+Pat them gently at first into ball-sized shapes before rolling them gently in your palms to finish them off.
 Do this until you finish making all the balls.
 We’ll be doing this stage by stage so there’s less hand washing in between.
 If your hands get coated with too much mashed potatoes, a trick I learned was to get more flour and rub them in your hands over the sink.
 The flour will help clump them all up and get them off your hands.
 You want minimal hand washing during the ball forming stage because your hands should be dry so the potatoes don’t stick.

 The hard part is over!
 Now onto the breading stage.
 You’ll want one bowl with beaten eggs and one bowl with the Parmesan panko mixture.
-Each bowl equipped with a handy spoon so your hands don’t get dirty.
+Each bowl is equipped with a handy spoon so your hands don’t get dirty.
 I used panko bread crumbs because they’re crispier and flakier than the regular kind.
 They don’t show as much in the pictures because I tested making these overnight and frying them up the next day.
 The panko breading will look soggy if you prep in advance but it’ll still be crispy once fried.
 It just won’t be as flaky.
 When I say flaky, I mean something like these coconut shrimp.
 You’ll be able to see the difference between making it the day before and frying it up immediately.
 Regardless of how it looks, both ways are still crispy so it all comes down to how busy you are and how much you care about appearances.
 For the Parmesan, I used the dry kind in the shaker so it blends in nicely with the bread crumbs.

 Back to the breading stage, drop a ball in the egg mixture.
 This is the glue we’ll use to get the bread crumbs to stick.
 Depending on your bowl size, only the bottom will be coated with the egg mixture so flip it over and around with the spoon until all sides are fully coated.
 Now use the spoon to pick it up and tilt it at the edge of the bowl to remove any excess egg.
 You’ll want to do this because too much egg drippings into the bread crumb mixture will clump it all up which doesn’t make it stick.